ryanofsky/bitcoin/doc/developer-notes.md

   a deprecated alias for `LogInfo`.

-- `LogError(fmt, params...)` should be used in place of `LogInfo` for severe problems that require the node (or a subsystem) to shut down entirely (e.g., insufficient storage space).
+- `LogError(fmt, params...)` should be used in place of `LogInfo` for severe failures the node admin will need to address.

-- `LogWarning(fmt, params...)` should be used in place of `LogInfo` for severe problems that the node admin should address, but are not severe enough to warrant shutting down the node (e.g., system time appears to be wrong, unknown soft fork appears to have activated).
+- `LogWarning(fmt, params...)` should be used in place of `LogInfo` for potential problems the node admin may need to address.

 - `LogTrace(BCLog::CATEGORY, fmt, params...)` should be used in place of `LogDebug` for log messages that would be unusable on a production